aileen-byte/Team14/personal statements/Phillippa.md

     Refill --> Compare
 ```

-In COMPARE I checked valid/tag and selected the word/byte lane for loads/stores.
-On a miss I moved to WRITE_BACK if the victim line was dirty, otherwise straight to ALLOCATE.
-WRITE_BACK streamed the old cache line to memory over multiple cycles, then ALLOCATE issued the read request for the new line, and REFILL captured the returned burst and updated the cache line (tag, valid, and dirty) before returning to COMPARE.
+In COMPARE, the cache checks tag and valid bits.
+On a miss, it transitions to WRITE_BACK if the victim line is dirty, otherwise directly to ALLOCATE.
+WRITE_BACK streams the evicted cache line to memory over multiple cycles, ALLOCATE issues the read request for the new line, and REFILL captures the returned data and updates the cache metadata before returning to COMPARE.

-While in any miss-handling state I asserted cachestall so the pipeline would hold PC and prevent new memory operations.
-I also gated cache outputs so the CPU never observed partially updated data, and only deasserted cachestall once the refill completed and the requested word was guaranteed valid.
+While in any miss-handling state, cachestall is asserted so the pipeline holds the PC and does not issue new memory operations.
+Cache outputs are gated so the CPU never observes partially updated data, and the stall is only deasserted once the refill completes and the requested word is valid.

-You track valid and dirty bits for each way so you can tell whether an eviction needs a write-back.
-Because the cache is set-associative, on a miss I needed a replacement policy to choose which way to evict; I kept this policy simple to keep the FSM small, but it could be upgraded to LRU by adding a small amount of per-set metadata.

 One problem I had was that the original design assumed the memory address stayed constant, but in my multi-cycle version the address could change while handling a miss, so the wrong value was sometimes used in the miss states.
 I fixed this by latching the key signals at COMPARE and reusing those latched values throughout the miss-handling states.
 This exercise made me much more comfortable designing FSMs around memory systems and reasoning about timing and handshakes between modules.

+One issue I encountered was that the original design assumed the memory address remained constant during miss handling.
+In a multi-cycle cache this is not guaranteed, so incorrect addresses were sometimes used in later states.
+I fixed this by latching key address and control signals in COMPARE and reusing these latched values throughout the miss-handling states.
+This significantly improved correctness and deepened my understanding of FSM design and memory-system timing.

 # Auxiliary